platformsh/platformsh-docs/sites/upsun/src/administration/organizations.md

 To do so, follow these steps:

-1. Navigate to your organization.
+1. In the Console, navigate to your organization.
 2. Open the user menu (your name or profile picture).
 3. In the **Organization add-ons** section of the **Overview** tab, locate the **User management** panel and click **Upgrade**.